-AUE offers equal opportunities for applicants, all admission applications are being evaluated equally apart from any discrimination based on religion, nationality, race, gender, age, or ethnic background.
-Applicants who fulfill the admission criteria become eligible to admission, however meeting admission requirements does not guarantee enrollment to University programs.
-The University reserves the right to limit admission and allow enrollment to limited space.
+AUE offer equal opportunities for applicants, all admission applications are being evaluated equally apart from any discrimination based on religion, nationality, race, gender, age, or ethnic background.
+Applicants who fulfil the admission criteria become eligible to admission, however meeting admission requirements does not guarantee enrollment to University programs.
+The University reserves the right to limit admission and allow enrollment to limited space as per the directives of the CAA regarding limitations (caps) on total enrolment, or enrolment in specified programs.